 - 2006-now: America’s Top Doctors and America's Top Doctors for Cancer (Castle Connolly Medical Ltd.)

 - 2008: Elected to Alpha Omega Alpha (AOA), WUSM Chapter for recognition of faculty commitment to medical education

-- Professor of Pathology and Neurological Surgery; Director of Neuropathology; Director of Neuropathology Fellowship Training Program; Vice Chair of Pathology
+- Professor of Pathology and Neurological Surgery; Director of Neuropathology; Director of Neuropathology Fellowship Training Program

 - Surgical Neuropathology